 Aaron Tjelmeland, who directs TNC’s Upper Coast Project in Texas, has seen this fi rsthand while working with volunteers to restore a coastal prairie.
 Bit by bit, they are together bringing back one of the rarest habitats in North America.
 “To be able to plant a seed on the edge of a prairie, and then track that area over time and watch the tallgrass prairie grow, you get to see how your efforts fit into the bigger picture,” he says.

-More than 75,000 volunteers have worked at TNC projects around the globe in 79 countries and territories.
+More than 75,000 volunteers have worked at TNC projects around the globe in more than 70 countries and territories.
 In the United States, they have helped create and maintain a system of more than 400 private TNC preserves.

 “Volunteers are the backbone of our preserves,” Tjelmeland says.
 Even though some TNC projects require hours of travel simply to get to the remote sites, and others can be physically grueling, many people get hooked on this volunteering for life.
 “Being out there in nature, doing the work … it’s enriching.
 Once people try it, they love it and they come back,” says Tjelmeland.